 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are on-duration and inactivity-timer.

-UE power saving in RRC_IDLE/RRC_INACTIVE may be enabled by using RRC_CONNECTED state TRS.
-These TRSs may allow UEs in RRC_IDLE/RRC_INACTIVE to sleep longer before waking-up for its paging occasion.
-The TRS configuration is provided in SIB17.
-The availability of TRS configured in SIB17 is indicated by L1 based TRS availability indication.
-TRS may also be used by the UEs configured with eDRX.
+UE power saving in RRC_IDLE/RRC_INACTIVE may be enabled by providing TRS with CSI-RS for tracking in TRS occasions.
+The TRS in TRS occasions may be used by the UEs in RRC_IDLE/RRC_INACTIVE for time and frequency tracking of the serving cell, which may allow the UE to sleep longer before waking-up for its paging occasion.
+The TRS occasions configuration is provided in SIB17.
+The availability of TRS in the TRS occasions is indicated by L1 availability indication.
+These TRSs may also be used by the UEs configured with eDRX.

 UE power saving may be enabled by UE relaxing measurements for RLM/BFD.
 When configured, UE determines whether it is in low mobility state and/or if its serving cell radio link quality is better than a threshold.
-The configuration for low mobility and good serving cell quality criterion is provided through dedicated signalling.
+The configuration for low mobility and good serving cell quality criterion is provided through dedicated RRC signalling.

 RLM and BFD relaxation may be enabled/disabled separately.
-Additionally, RLM relaxation may be enabled/disabled on per-CG basis while the BFD relaxation may be enabled/disabled on per serving cell basis.
+Additionally, RLM relaxation may be enabled/disabled on per Cell Group basis while the BFD relaxation may be enabled/disabled on per serving cell basis.

 The UE is only allowed to perform RLM and/or BFD relaxation when relaxed measurement criterion for low mobility and/or for good serving cell quality is met.
 If configured to do so, the UE shall trigger reporting of its RLM and/or BFD relaxation status through UE assistance information if the UE changes its respective RLM and/or BFD relaxation status while meeting the UE minimum requirements specified in TS 38.133 [13].

-UE power saving may also be achieved through PDCCH skipping mechanism when configured by the network.
-In this case UE does not monitor PDCCH during the PDCCH skipping duration.
+UE power saving may also be achieved through PDCCH monitoring adaptation mechanisms when configured by the network, including skipping of PDCCH monitoring and Search space set group (SSSG) switching.
+In this case UE does not monitor PDCCH during the PDCCH skipping duration or monitors PDCCH according to the search space sets applied in SSSG.
 However, in the following cases, UE ignores PDCCH skipping:

 - on all serving cells of the corresponding Cell Group when SR is sent and is pending;